mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 parts of kills, choice sleeping places and first drink at any waterhole.

-The Aslan which has evolved from those beginnings is, like humans, an upright biped averaging two metres in height and 100 kg in weight.
+The Aslan which has evolved from those beginnings is, like humans, an upright biped averaging two meters in height and 100 kg in weight.
 There are two sexes: male and female, of which the most notable external difference is the male’s increased size and more impressive mane.
 Females outnumber males by a ratio of 3:1.